celestinhermez/pytorch_image_classifier/README.md

 classifier to any dataset of images

-While the files are not clearly separated between both objectives, as a rule of thumb the default configuration are related to the flower dataset, while customized applications are for personal datasets.
+While the files are not clearly separated between both objectives, as a rule of thumb the default configuration are related to the flower dataset, while customized arguments are for personal datasets.

 ## Installation